S e e w a l d' s A r t G a l l e r y

 Weekend class of 1.21.'06

-At 4 p.m. we will have our closing ceremony and you will be awarded your beautiful, and well deserved, 'Certificate of Completion'.
+At 4 p.m. we will have our closing ceremony for those not taking day three, and you will be awarded your beautiful, and well deserved, 'Certificate of Completion'.
 They will be signed by Michael and worthy of framing and displaying...
 ALRIGHT, pat ourselves on the back!

 Any other questions?
 Let us know.
 About those spare batteries... usually someone has one die just after getting to class and turning on the camera.
 We do so much shooting and (if digital) looking at the images on the back of our cameras that we are almost guaranteed our first, and sometimes second, battery sets die.